tp-sh/GDPR_privacy_policies/README.md

 ## "keyword_list.csv" is the keywords list for each of the 96 concepts in GDPR taxonomy.

-## "XXX.csv" is the full results of all concept classifiers.
+## "complete_classifier_results.xlsx" is the full results of all concept classifiers.

 ## "ICO_template_usage.xlsx" is the full results of ICO template usage.